mvila/on-save/README.md

 # savey-wavey

-An save-event scripting plugin.
+An atom plugin for triggering shell scripts on save events.
 Forked from https://github.com/mvila/on-save

 ## Usage